oehf/ipf-docs/_pages/ihe/atna.md

 ## Auditor Configuration

-As of IPF 3.5, all details regarding ATNA auditing is configured with the `AuditContext`.
+All details regarding ATNA auditing is configured with the `AuditContext`.
 This is how it looks like in a Spring XML file: